-Q&A: Can I pick your brain about roadmaps?
+Q&A: Can I pick your brain about product roadmaps?

 I’m asked questions about product management from time to time.
 Here’s one I’ve answered recently:

-I would love to pick your brain about roadmaps.
+I would love to pick your brain about product roadmaps.

 To give more clarity to my team (which is working on two mandates/sub-projects), I would like to empower them with a roadmap/timeline of the project.
 We already have one, on Confluence that I’ve printed next to our whiteboard.
 But it’s not “ours”.